Lost Love

 “If she didn’t love you, why did she send you a card?”

 Puzzled, he looked at the yellowed envelope, opened it slowly.
-There were hearts and flowers and Cupid’s arrows inside, and Cynthia’s beautiful handwriting: “Why don’t you love me anymore?
+There were hearts and flowers and winged Cupids inside, and Cynthia’s beautiful handwriting: “Why don’t you love me anymore?
 Sam told me.
 Please say it isn’t true.”

 The cigarette dangled from his lower lip.
 “Sam?”